ggorlen/rene/README.md

 ## Why?

 CS6515 requires you to use 1-based indexing and a heavily-constrained pseudocode to write dynamic programming problems on homework and exams.
-Many students practice DP problems in Python and lose points on homework and exams for using forbidden features, lack of fluency with the pseudocode or ignoring requirements.
+Many students practice DP problems in Python and lose points on homework and exams due to use of forbidden syntax and language features, lack of fluency with the pseudocode or 1-indexing or simply ignoring requirements.

-Rene makes it easy to transpile the pseudocode to Python.
+Rene makes it easy to transpile the pseudocode to Python, helping enforce the correct syntax.

 ## Name